 These present as a “standard” option but will hamper mobility moving from side to side on the checking table and should be a lesser solution implementation

-Blue tooth scanners
+Blue tooth / Wi-Fi scanners - untethered

 This format should be the preferred method of scanning.
 These device types can connect wirelessly to the Android tablet mounted in close proximity.
 Scanners as follows: